Jayeshm93/Sales_Finance_Analytics_Excel/README.md

 - Aid to financing against industry competitors, previous periods foundation budgeting and forecasting.

 - Arrange financial planning and strategic goals and also organization.

+# Technical and Soft Skills:

+- Proficiency in ETL (Extract Transform and Load).
+- create data table and fiscal year using power query.
+- Developed Data Model relationships with Power Pivot.
+- Generated business matrics in calculed columns using DAX.
+- Learnt Domain knowledge by summarize different Reports.